The PPCS agent, dynamic C# code generation and the state of MCP

 Code Gen Agent Elapsed Time: 48390ms (48,39s)

 So, is this the death of MCP?
-Well, I really don’t think so and I think there are many ways of evolving the specification that could address the current issues.
-For example making batch operations a part of the specification, and ways of doing tool calls that are excluded from to the context.
+Well, I really don’t think so and I think there should be ways to evolve the specification that could potentially address the current issues.
+For example making batch operations a part of the specification, and ways of doing tool calls that are excluded from to the context, among other things.
+And we shouldn’t forget that MCP is only part of the solution, much can probably be done at the LLM layer also with regard to tool calling.

-And perhaps most important - making it possible to pass results between tool calls without polluting the context.
+Perhaps most important - make it possible to pass results between tool calls without polluting the context.
 I have the feeling that existing primitives in the MCP specification - especially Resources - have a role to play here.
 Imagine if an LLM could pass MCP Resource Links as parameters to subsequent tool calls, that would make parameter passing really light-weight!

 So, MCP is probably not dead but it could use some new features to handle these kind of scenarios better.

 Anyways, this was a fun experiment and I learned a thing or two about tool calling and context windows.
 As always, thanks for reading!
 The code for the examples above can be found here.
-Happy hacking!
+Until next time, happy hacking!